 With additional support from

-The upcoming Digitorial® accompanying the exhibition is sponsored by
+The Digitorial® accompanying the exhibition was sponsored by

 Media Partner